kylophone/SoxJSONStatStats/README.md

 SoxJSONStatStats
 ====

 Personal fork of the stat and stats effects in <a href = "http://sox.sourceforge.net/"> SOX</a>.
 Provides an additional option for JSON output.
 If you're tired of parsing the output of SOX and would rather use JSON, compile SOX with this version of stat.c and stats.c.
+The 'stats' effect is generally more useful, and provides information about each channel in a multi-channel file.
 To use, just add a '-json' flag after you call stat or stats, like this:

 ```bash
 $ sox somefile.wav -n stat -json